binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 > Dark Reading

-Another notable data-store compromise is [LinkedIn](https://en.wikipedia.org/wiki/2012_LinkedIn_hack) where 6.5 million user accounts where compromised and 95% of the users passwords cracked within days.
+Another notable datastore compromise is [LinkedIn](https://en.wikipedia.org/wiki/2012_LinkedIn_hack) where 6.5 million user accounts where compromised and 95% of the users passwords cracked within days.
 Why so fast?
 Because they used simple hashing, specifically SHA-1.
 Also when [EBay](http://www.darkreading.com/attacks-breaches/ebay-database-hacked-with-stolen-employee-credentials-/d/d-id/1269093) got hacked affecting their 145 million active buyers.
 Many others coming to light regularly.

 Are you using well salted and quality strong key derivation functions (KDFs) for all of your sensitive data?
 Are you making sure you are notifying your customers about using high quality passwords?
 Are you informing them what a high quality password is?
 Consider checking new user credentials against a list of the most frequently used and insecure passwords collected.
 I have discussed Password Lists in the Tooling Setup chapter.
 You could also use wordlists targeting the most commonly used passwords, or create an algorithm that works out what an easy to guess password looks like, and inform the user that their password would be easy to guess by an attacker.